SkeletonOne/awesome-detectron2/README.md

 # awesome-detectron2

-A collection of projects build with detectron2
+A collection of awesome projects build with detectron2

 - [Backbone](#Backbone)
 - [Object Detection](#Object-Detection)